Glossary - Kitchen Tools

 What is frying colander?

-Frying colanders are a kind of kitchen utensil that have mesh for the scooping portion.
+Frying colanders (かす揚げ in Japanese) are a kind of kitchen utensil that have mesh for the scooping portion.
 It is used for scooping out extra batter when deep-frying tempura or skimming the scum off when boiling meat or vegetables.
 Larger frying colanders are useful for scooping udon or soba (buckwheat noodles).
 They are normally made with stainless steel and the holes in the mesh come in various sizes—from fine mesh to sparse mesh.

 How to use